10 Questions to Ask Before Going Solar

 The cost is directly affected by how much energy you use, which means your home could need a system that costs above or below the average price.
 It is difficult to estimate the exact cost of a system without proper information.
 Most solar companies will build out an accurate estimate by using the last six months of your energy bills and utilizing sun tracking software to determine the necessary size of your system to generate 100% of your power needs.

 The price of solar can also be affected by the provider.
 If you are curious to see who offers the cheapest prices or has the highest reviews, we recommend using a resource like BestCompany or SolarReviews to get an unbiased opinion on the best solar company in your neighborhood or local area.

 6. How much money will I save with solar?

-It’s hard to be happy with the price of solar if you’re unable to determine how much it will allow you to save.
-Luckily, solar companies always calculate how much a homeowner can save by going solar.
-Your savings are determined by several factors.
-Firstly, if you decide to own your system, you are entitled to the federal solar tax credit.
-The ITC allows you to take 26% of the total cost of your system and apply it as a tax credit in the following year.
-So, if you purchase a $20,000 system, you’ll be able to take $5,200 off your taxes the next year.
-Another factor that influences your savings is how you finance your system.
-A lease or PPA deal will only allow homeowners to save a couple bucks a month, while a cash purchased system will usually put 100% of your power bill back into your pocket.
+Another factor influencing your savings is how you finance your system.
+A lease or PPA deal will only allow homeowners to save a couple dollars a month, while a purchased system will usually put 100% of your power bill back into your pocket.
 If you purchase your panels with a loan, the loan payment would ideally be lower than your monthly power bill, allowing for automatic monthly savings.
-All in all, after ownership, the typical system on an optimal home will pay itself off in 6-8 years.
+Overall, after solar ownership, the typical system on an optimal home will pay itself off in 6-8 years.